Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 On Mac:

 After updating, run Reset View again.
-We saw a stuck Compact view on Outlook for Microsoft 365 Version 2401 clear up after updating to Version 2403.
+A view bug introduced in one build is often resolved by the next monthly release.
 Microsoft’s release notes for Microsoft 365 Apps Current Channel detail every shipped fix per channel, so cross-checking your version against the latest fix list takes about 30 seconds.

 If you’re still on Outlook 2016 or 2019 perpetual license, there is no auto-update path.
 You’ll need to install monthly Office updates through Windows Update or Microsoft Update.